Category

 Description

-The purpose of this experiment was to evaluate the human host response to Zaire Ebola wild-type virus and mutant virus infection in VP30 expression background.
-Samples were obtained from human umbilical cord endothelial cells (HUVEC) infected with wild-type Zaire Ebola virus in the ΔVP30 background (deltaVP30-WT) and mutant lacking the mucin domain (deltaVP30-deltamucin) encoding a glycoprotein lacking the mucin domain for mRNA transcriptome expression analysis.
+The purpose of this experiment was to evaluate the human host response to wild-type Zaire Ebola virus (strain Mayinga) and mutant virus infection in VP30 expression background.
+Sample data was obtained from human umbilical cord endothelial cells (HUVEC), infected with wild-type Zaire Ebola virus in the ΔVP30 background (deltaVP30-WT) and mutant (deltaVP30-deltamucin) virus encoding a glycoprotein lacking the mucin domain, and was processed for mRNA transcriptome expression analysis.

 Transcriptomics